+- a.
+Fall into the policy valley of death

 - Allow policies to be developed and filed away without a formal approval process

+- c.
+Assume people will read them without education

+- d.
+Develop policies no one can or will enforce

-- b.
+- e.
 Work in a vacuum

-- c.
+- f.
 Assume you need one of each

-- d.
+- g.
 Be afraid to take this seriously

-- e.
+- h.
 Underestimate the power of v2